HDLMake/hdl-make/docs/index.rst

 List files (``list-files``)
 ---------------------------
-List all the files that are defined inside all of the modules included in the hierachy in the form of a space-separated string and print this list to stdout.
+List all the files that are defined inside all of the modules included in the hierachy in the form of a string of elements separated by a DELIMITER and print this list to stdout.

+The DELIMITER is defaulted to a white space, but it can be defined by using the ``--delimiter DELIMITER`` argument for the ``list-files`` command.

-.. note:: the file list will be built considering that the Manifest.py stored in the folder from which we all launching the command is the root one.
+.. note:: the file list will be built considering that the Manifest.py stored in the folder from which we are launching the command is the root one.

 Merge the different cores of a project (``merge-cores``)
 --------------------------------------------------------